GEcaiIT/edx-documentation/en_us/course_authors/source/building_course/setting_up_student_view.rst

 ************************************************

-When you :ref:`create a course <Create a New Course>`, you set the default licensing information.
-You can change the default setting in the **Schedule & Details** page.
+When you :ref:`create a course <Create a New Course>`, you set the default licensing information for the course and videos.
+You can also set the default licensing information for content and videos in your course in the **Schedule & Details** page.

 .. image:: ../Images/course_license.png